bcnmy/biconomy-client-sdk/tests/README.md

 ## Debugging and Client Issues
 It is recommended to use the playground for debugging issues with clients.
 Please refer to the following guidelines for escalation and handover: [Debugging Client Issues](https://www.notion.so/biconomy/Debugging-Client-Issues-cc01c1cab0224c87b37a4d283370165b)

+## Testing Helpers
+A [testClient](https://viem.sh/docs/clients/test#extending-with-public--wallet-actions) is available (funded and extended with walletActions and publicActions) during testing.
+Please use it as a master Client for all things network related.